Aloha-Churchill/strange-loops-web/blog.md

 ---
 layout: home
 title: Bloggity Blog
-subtitle: the bloggiest blog that I've ever blogged
+subtitle: the bloggiest blog that was ever blogged
 thumbnail-img: /assets/img/mobiusart.jpg
 ---
 <!-- {% for post in site.posts %}